rserota/wad/README.md

 <pre><code>var saw = new Wad({
   source : 'sawtooth',
-  volume : 1.0, // Peak volume can range from 0 to an arbitrarily high number, but you probably shouldn't set it higher than 1. panning : -5 // Horizontal placement of the sound source.
+  volume : 1.0, // Peak volume can range from 0 to an arbitrarily high number, but you probably shouldn't set it higher than 1. pitch : 'A4', // Set a default pitch on the constuctor if you don't want to set the pitch on <code>play()</code>. panning : -5 // Horizontal placement of the sound source.
 Sensible values are from 10 to -10. env : { // This is the ADSR envelope.
     attack : 0.0, // Time in seconds from onset to peak volume.
 Common values for oscillators may range from 0.05 to 0.3.